duartebranco/distributed-p2p-pytest-runner/README.md

   - `core/` - Core business logic and distributed system components
   - `utils/` - Helper functions for GitHub and file operations

-Some of the documentation is in Portuguese (my native language).
+Some documentation is in Portuguese (my native language).

 ## Project Structure